ejohns6/Recreation-Check-Availability-Scraper/README.txt

--Will Change so that this does not need to be done -Will Change so that this can be changed on the argument line or input -User input on which place to look for a specific camp site
+-Will Change so that this does not need to be done -Will Change so that this can be changed on the argument line or input -User input on which place to look for a specific camp site -Error for walkin.
+Due to it changes format after the first 10 days